Esoteric science meaning is different for everyone.

-The Hierophants (the chief priests performed the mysteries as dramas in the temples in order for the neophytes to interpret the esoteric significance of the esoteric rituals and all that happened in the walls of these mysteries – strictly kept secret.
-Others believe that esoteric is the same as “occult.”
-Occult comes from the Latin “occultus,” The word really just means “hidden,” for the word denotes what is hidden from the eyes.
+The Hierophants (the chief priests) performed the mysteries as dramas in the temples for the neophytes to interpret the esoteric significance of the magical rituals and all that happened in the walls of these mysteries—strictly “kept secret.
+Others believe that esoteric is the same as “occult” Occult comes from the Latin “occultus” The word just means “hidden” for the word denotes what is hidden from the eyes.
 Unfortunately, many believe that occultism is black magic or satanism, but it is a huge confusion.

 - Exoteric research focuses on the exterior (shape or skull).

 - Esoteric research focuses on the interior (energy or quality).

 The word “esoteric” simply means the “inner” as opposed to “exoteric,” which means “outer.”
 In ancient cultures, exoteric rituals were used to represent esoteric processes.
 Esoteric knowledge refers to the inner, spiritual meaning that lies behind all forms and actions.
 Therefore it is correct to say that spiritual and esoteric science symbolism is called esoteric.
 True knowledge or wisdom is not something that one can acquire academically just by using the brain.
 Esoteric insight can only be gained through experience.
 Experience does not involve doing anything physical, for experience is a direct contact between consciousness and an energy state.